A Quick Guide For Schools To The National Tutoring Programme & Catch Up Fund: 2021/22 Update

 What can the funding be used for

-He confirmed that school leaders could begin allocating the funding from the date the fund was announced (summer term 2020), but stressed that schools should look at catch-up plans and one-to-one or small group tuition spanning the full academic year, not just the autumn term.
+He confirmed that school leaders could begin allocating the funding from the date the fund was announced (summer term 2020), and emphasised the need for all school’s catch-up plans and one-to-one or small group tuition to span the full academic year, not just the autumn term.